Ake3m/Elearn-Assist/README.md

 - Load and display assignment information in Extensions Graphical User Interface.
 - Allow for scrolling of assignments in the Extension's Graphical User Interface.
 - Added hover effect for each assignment.
+- Manually delete an assignment from the Graphical User Interface.
+(Single Right click).
+- Provide the user with a notification when the due date for an assignment draws near.

 ## Functionality and Features that need to be added (TODO)
-- Manually delete an assignment from the Graphical User Interface.
-(Either button or slide to delete).
+- ~~Manually delete an assignment from the Graphical User Interface.
+(Either button or slide to delete).~~
 - Allow user to mark an assignment as complete and remove it from the tracked assignments list.
+(May or may not do)
-- Provide the user with a notification when the due date for an assignment draws near.
+- ~~Provide the user with a notification when the due date for an assignment draws near.~~
 - Make an options page to allow user's to configure notification settings, such as when they should be notified (eg. 2 days before, 1 day before, 5 hours before, etc) as well as notification frequency.
 - Implement a downdown timer for each assignment to display in the Graphical User Interface.
+(May or may not do)
 - Group each assignment by course name and display them in sections
 - Any other feture that might be helpful.